Today I would like to discuss the importance of nutrition when it comes to mental health.

 However ask yourself, wouldn’t it feel better if you could treat and even reduce the risk of (depression or anxiety) through holistic means and not have to worry about potential side effects?

-This fascinating lecture by Clinical Psychologist, Julia Ruckridge explains the importance of nutrition and its role in mental health.
+This fascinating lecture by Clinical Psychologist, Julia Rucklidge explains the importance of nutrition and its role in mental health.

-Like many doctors, Dr Rucklidge was taught that diet was trivial when it came to treating mental health.
+Like many doctors, Dr. Rucklidge was taught that diet was trivial when it came to treating poor mental health.
 She has since discovered that this couldn’t be further from the truth.

-One of her studies was a placebo trials perfectly highlights this claim.
+One of her studies was a placebo trial that perfectly highlights this claim.